umutcs/umutcs/README.md

 ## Hi👋
-My name is Umut, or as most people know me on the internet, "sokrateshayraniyim."
+My name is Umut, or as most people know me on the internet, "polymorphism69."
 I started taking my first steps into the world of technology at the age of 6 by using a computer and at the age of 9, I wrote my first program called helloworld.c using the C programming language.
 I have been involved with the C# programming language for about 5 years.
 Two years were spent on learning, and the other 3 years were spent on self-improvement.
 I continue to add new things to myself every day.

 ## Connect with Me